flix/book/src/parallelism.md

 evaluates the function expression `f`, and its argument expressions `e1`, `e2`, and `e3` in parallel.

-Once all four expressions have been reduced to a value, the function `f` is called with the arguments.
+Once all four expressions have been evaluated, the function `f` is called with the arguments in the current thread.

 This allows us to write a parallel `List.map` function: